espressomd/espresso/doc/sphinx/advanced_methods.rst

 ^^^^^^^^^^^^^^^^^

 For those familiar with earlier version of object-in-fluid framework, this class corresponds to the oif_emplate in tcl.
-It contains a “recipe” for creating cells of the same type.
+It contains a "recipe" for creating cells of the same type.
 These cells can then be placed at different locations with different orientation, but their elasticity and size is determined by the CellType.
 There are no actual particles